amzn/smoke-http/README.md

 4. **input**: An instance of a type conforming to the `HTTPRequestInputProtocol` protocol.
 5. **completion**: A closure of type `(Result<OutputType, HTTPClientError>) -> ()` used to handle the outcome of the invocation. `OutputType` must be a type that conforms to the  `HTTPResponseOutputProtocol` protocol.
 6. **asyncResponseInvocationStrategy**: An invocation strategy for executing the completion handler.
-  1. [GlobalDispatchQueueAsyncResponseInvocationStrategy](https://github.com/amzn/smoke-http/blob/master/Sources/SmokeHTTPClient/GlobalDispatchQueueAsyncResponseInvocationStrategy.swift) is provided as the default, which will execute the completion handler on the Global Dispatch Queue.
+  *  [GlobalDispatchQueueAsyncResponseInvocationStrategy](https://github.com/amzn/smoke-http/blob/master/Sources/SmokeHTTPClient/GlobalDispatchQueueAsyncResponseInvocationStrategy.swift) is provided as the default, which will execute the completion handler on the Global Dispatch Queue.
-  2. [SameThreadAsyncResponseInvocationStrategy](https://github.com/amzn/smoke-http/blob/master/Sources/SmokeHTTPClient/SameThreadAsyncResponseInvocationStrategy.swift) is also provided which will execute the completion handler on the SwiftNIO callback thread within the client's event loop.
+  *  [SameThreadAsyncResponseInvocationStrategy](https://github.com/amzn/smoke-http/blob/master/Sources/SmokeHTTPClient/SameThreadAsyncResponseInvocationStrategy.swift) is also provided which will execute the completion handler on the SwiftNIO callback thread within the client's event loop.
 7. **invocationContext**: An instance of type `HTTPClientInvocationContext`.
-8. **retryConfiguration**: An instance of type `HTTPClientRetryConfiguration` to indicate how the client should handle automatic retries on falure
+8. **retryConfiguration**: An instance of type `HTTPClientRetryConfiguration` to indicate how the client should handle automatic retries on failure.
 9. . **retryOnError**: A closure of type `(HTTPClientError) -> Bool` that can be used to determine if an automatic retry should occur when the request failures with the provided error.

 The complete list of variants for the `HTTPOperationsClient.execute*` functions are